konarksharma2001/Netflix-Clone-Project/README.md

 Netflix Clone

-This project is a clone from Netflix, build using HTML, CSS and JAVASCRIPT.
+Created the Netflix landing page using HTML, CSS and JavaScript for the tabs , using modern CSS3+ techniques like Grid, Flex, overlays, shadows.

 FRONTEND SNAPSHOTS :